Table of Contents

 Candidates endorsed by the Club are expected to:

-Candidates who have violated Article VIII, Section C. during a period of five years prior to the endorsement vote for the next election shall be ineligible for the Club’s endorsement for that election.
-If a violation of Article VIII, Section B. is alleged after the Club has endorsed a candidate, the Chair shall notify the candidate, providing that person twenty-four hours to respond to the allegations in writing.
-If no response is received within twenty-four hours, the elected officers shall determine, by a majority vote, whether a violation of these provisions exists.
-If it is determined that a candidate has violated these provisions, the endorsement shall be withdrawn, and that candidate shall be ineligible to receive our endorsement for a period of five years.
+- Candidates who have violated Article VIII, Section C. during a period of five years prior to the endorsement vote for the next election may be ineligible for the Club’s endorsement for that election.
+If a violation of Article VIII, Section B. is alleged after the Club has endorsed a candidate, the club at the discretion of the Executive Board shall notify the candidate, providing that person twenty-four hours to respond to the allegations in writing.
+If no response is received within twenty-four hours, the elected officers may determine, by a majority vote, whether a violation of these provisions exists.
+If it is determined that a candidate has violated these provisions, the endorsement may be withdrawn, and that candidate may be ineligible to receive our endorsement for a period of five years.
 All candidates who receive the Club’s endorsement shall be notified of these provisions.

 - Any Member in good standing may move an amendment at any regular membership meeting.
 If a motion to amend is seconded, the Membership shall be notified as provided in Article VI, Section D. At the meeting to consider adoption, the proposed amendment must receive a two-thirds affirmative vote of members voting, in order to be incorporated into these bylaws.